Those Were the Lesbians

 It was the early 1970s in Kitsilano, hippies everywhere.
 The mantra was: “Sex, Drugs and Rock’n Roll.”

-One afternoon Anne asked me to come after work to the Women’s Health Collective.
-The office was cramped, full of magazines and posters.
-There were eight women, most dressed in plaid shirts and torn jeans.
-They sat on desks and squeezed into the old couch.
+One sunny afternoon my friend Anne asked me to come to the Women’s Health Collective after work.
+They needed to talk to me about something.
+The tiny office was cramped with piles of leaflets and posters.
+Eight women wearing t-shirts, plaid shirts and torn jeans sat on desks and squeezed into the dusty couch.

 “You’re the only one we could think of.
 You study judo.”

-“I know throws, falls and wrestling.
-I don’t know how to teach self-defense.
+“Judo is just break falls, throws and wrestling.
+It’s not self-defense.
 There are better teachers in the gyms.”

 “O.K.
 I’ll do it.”

-I knew I’d better quickly learn self-defense.
+I had to learn self-defense quickly.
+How to do that?
 I asked my judo teacher.

 He said, “There’s no point hitting a man in his chest.
 But, if a strong guy, even an Olympic weight lifter, is all tied up on the ground, and if you tell a toddler to poke him in the eye, and keep poking.
 Eventually the toddler will blind the big man.”

 I was shocked at the idea of poking out a guy’s eye.
-How could I hit like that?
-I bought a little book on self-defense.
+How could I hit a man’s face?
+I bought a little book on self- defense.
 It showed how to break holds, block punches and strike vulnerable areas: eyes, throat, temple, groin and kneecap.
 The book also showed how to make a fist with your thumb outside, pinning your curled fingers.
-And it showed which knuckles should make contact.
+And it showed which knuckles should strike.
 This was basic information.
 Little boys learned this in the playground.
 But it was all new to me.

 Twelve excited women showed up for the workshop in jeans, t-shirts and running shoes.
 I showed them the tricks I had learned: how to make a fist, how to break holds if someone grabbed their arm or their neck.
 I showed them how to fall safely.
-We practiced punches against targets of rolled newspaper.
-I showed the vulnerable spots.
+We practiced punches targets, jabbed vulnerable spots.
 We yelled.
 We broke boards.

 “You could jab a pencil into the attacker’s eye.”